kluete/adag/README.md

 ## What Didn't Work

 * preventing a DAG edge from being traversed more than once.
 With both fanning and merging, it is possible for a path (A) to split into two paths (B1 and B2), each traversing whatever unrelated nodes for a little while and then remerging into the same node (C).
 Whatever happens downstream of that remerged node (C) will be executed twice.
 On a large-enough DAG (with a million nodes, say), these "reconvergences" can happen multiple times -- leading to *exponential* complexity and CPU cost.
+Exponential isn't the same as *infinite* but can  sure seem that way when witnessed by a human :-)

 ## What I Wrote Off (and didn't try)